News Explorer

 iOS

-• Tap the thumbnails icon on top of the subscriptions list to open the Timeline view.
+• Tap the thumbnails icon on top of the feeds list to open the Timeline view.

-• Tap a news item to open the original news article.
+• Tap a article to open the original news article.

 • Perform a long tap to activate a context menu.